acronymguesser/mighty_python_looper/README.md

    audio section will be extracted
 - `play_at` indicates the first session loop where the audio section is played
 - `play_times` indicates how many times the audio section is played
+- `overlap` indicates if an additional loop cycle shall be mixed with the cycle specified in `play_from`.
+This is useful to preserve long tails (e.g. when using delay or reverb).
+- `duration` indicates the duration in cycles of the loop

 ### FileSinglePlaybackDefinition ###